sahithyasridhar/fa18-523-65/project-report/report.md

 ![Fig.7](images/Fig.7.PNG){#fig:top rated restaurants on Yelp}

-+@fig:Distribution of Star ratings shows distribution of ratings offered to businesses.
++@figdDistribution of Star ratings shows distribution of ratings offered to businesses.
 We see that rating 5 was most used rating by reviewers for describing their experience at given restaurant.
 Rating 2 was least used rating.
 Looking at distribution of review length for each star rating shows